ringarochkryss/artstore/README.md

 Travis runs commands specified in a .travis.yml -file on each push to github.
 The Travis button on top of this Readme indicates if the programme passed the test.

 #### Manual tests
-The manual tests has been performed by 5 test users and has followed this protocol:
+The manual tests has been performed by 5 test users and has followed these protocols:

 ##### Buy Art and Login
-* Go to Art Store
+1. Go to Art Store
-* Art images should zoom on hover
+2. Art images should zoom on hover
-* Add 3 items to the chart
+3. Add 3 items to the chart
-* Notice if the button chart (with items in it) is displayed in the bottom nav
+4. Notice if the button chart (with items in it) is displayed in the bottom nav
-* Continue to checkout
+5. Continue to checkout
-* Get promt to login (test this is i working)
+6. Get promt to login (test this is i working)
-* Create account
+7. Create account
-* Log in
+8. Log in
-* Continue to Cart
+9. Continue to Cart
-* Change number on one item (ie from one to two)
+10. Change number on one item (ie from one to two)
-* Remove one item from chart
+11. Remove one item from chart
-* Go back and add another item to the chart
+12. Go back and add another item to the chart
-* Continue to checkout
+13. Continue to checkout
-* Buy items with 555 dummy creditcard (= a non working card)
+14. Buy items with 555 dummy creditcard (= a non working card)
-* Notice alert
+15. Notice alert
-* Buy items with 42x8 dummy creditcard (=a working card)
+16. Buy items with 42x8 dummy creditcard (=a working card)
-* Notice if message pops up with thank you for your purchase
+17. Notice if message pops up with thank you for your purchase
-* Notice if you get back to the Art Store site
+18. Notice if you get back to the Art Store site

 ##### Login
-* Login
+1. Login
-* Logout
+2. Logout
-* Pretend to forget your password and try to get a new one
+3. Pretend to forget your password and try to get a new one
-* Again login
+4. Again login
-* Try to login with the wrong credentials
+5. Try to login with the wrong credentials
-* Try to login with empty fields
+6. Try to login with empty fields

 ##### Admin
-* As a normal customer -try to get in to admin (expected to fail with no access)
+1. As a normal customer -try to get in to admin (expected to fail with no access)
-* As a artist customer  - try to get in to admin (expected to pass)
+2. As a artist customer  - try to get in to admin (expected to pass)
-* Add art, artist and gallery
+3. Add art, artist and gallery
-* edit the above
+4. edit the above
-* Look at the site and see the changes is there (tests the view site button as well)
+5. Look at the site and see the changes is there (tests the view site button as well)
-* Add edit and delete events
+6. Add edit and delete events
-* Book a event on the same day as there is already one (expected warning)
+7. Book a event on the same day as there is already one (expected warning)
-* Look at the site and see the Changes
+8. Look at the site and see the Changes
-* Try to edit groups and users (expected not beeing able to do that)
+9. Try to edit groups and users (expected not beeing able to do that)
-* Navigation in admin -test all buttons and links
+10. Navigation in admin -test all buttons and links
-* As a superuser -go to admin and edit all functions (expected to pass)
+11. As a superuser -go to admin and edit all functions (expected to pass)

 ##### Buttons links and search
-* Test all buttons including them in the dropups in bottom navbar from all pages
+1. Test all buttons including them in the dropups in bottom navbar from all pages
-* Search for products in artstore
+2. Search for products in artstore

 ##### Carousels (Art, Artists, Events and Galleries)
-* Carousels should spin by themself if user do nothing
+1. Carousels should spin by themself if user do nothing
-* Carousels should stop and zoom on hover
+2. Carousels should stop and zoom on hover
-* Buttons in the carousel should change views in a correct manner
+3. Buttons in the carousel should change views in a correct manner

 ##### Contact
-* Email button in nav should send you to your email-programme
+1. Email button in nav should send you to your email-programme
-* dummy email adress to the artstore should be displayed in the email you are about to send
+2. dummy email adress to the artstore should be displayed in the email you are about to send

 ##### Art News
-* Go to news site (expected to see text and news from three programmes)
+1. Go to news site (expected to see text and news from three programmes)
-* Follow the links to the radio shows on Swedish Radio
+2. Follow the links to the radio shows on Swedish Radio
-* Confirm this is actually the latest episode of each programme
+3. Confirm this is actually the latest episode of each programme

 ##### Responsiveness
-* Notice Store and News displays on column on small screens and three on larger
+1. Notice Store and News displays on column on small screens and three on larger
-* Notice carousels on art, artists, galleries and events has full screen width on small screens and is vertical and horzontal centered on all screens.
+2. Notice carousels on art, artists, galleries and events has full screen width on small screens and is vertical and horzontal centered on all screens.
-* Navbar all buttons accessible on all screen sizes (some buttons are collapsed on mobilie)
+3. Navbar all buttons accessible on all screen sizes (some buttons are collapsed on mobilie)
-* On touch screen -check carousels working on touch
+4. On touch screen -check carousels working on touch
-* On touch screens -check buttons to be touch friendly with older users in mind
+5. On touch screens -check buttons to be touch friendly with older users in mind
-* Perform all tests from above on mobile, tablet and large screen to make sure it works on them all.
+6. Perform all tests from above on mobile, tablet and large screen to make sure it works on them all.

 #### Bugs and problems
 * Add item to chart in the Art store without adding a actual number in the input field generates a error outside the programme.